-If you find yourself lucky enough to be touring coastal Ecuador near the town of Puerto Lopez, please take the time to visit the indigenous community of Agua Blanca!
+If you find yourself lucky enough to be touring coastal Ecuador near the town of Puerto Lopez, please take the time to visit the natural spa and sulfur spring of the ancestral community of Agua Blanca!
 Even if you don’t want to visit the small museum or hike the local trails, a trip to the sulfur spring is well worth it.
 This is especially true if you managed to sunburn yourself on the boat trip out to Isla de la Plata or while enjoying the sand and surf at Playa de Los Frailes.

-Although there are many small, private sulfur springs dotting the property, they are used only by families living on the property.
-The community invites tourists, local and international, to use the largest and developed lagoon for $1 a person.
+Although there are many small, private sulfur springs dotting the property, they are used only by resident families.
+The community invites tourists, local and international, to use the largest and most developed lagoon for the small fee of $1 a person.
 This fee is on top of the $5 entrance fee per car to enter the community.